strong-code/pirata/README.md

 are a lot of great people who host TPB mirror/proxy sites for free!
 If you find you are getting timeout errors or weird results, you can alter the ```Pirata::Config::BASE_URL``` constant in ```/lib/pirata/config.rb```.
 A list of mirror sites can be found at [TheProxyBay](http://proxybay.info/)

+#Testing
+There is a basic test suite you can run that will test against basic use cases and functionaliy.
+The big problem with testing this gem is that 1) the data is always changing for search results as things get uploaded or removed, comments get added, leechers/seeders get added or dropped off, etc, and 2) ThePirateBay could go offline.
+You can run tests by simply running ```rake``` in the parent Pirata directory.
+If you find you are getting errors (but not failures), ensure that the domain you are using in ```Pirata::Config::BASE_URL``` is actually up.
+Otherwise, please feel free to submit a Github issue and I'll get to it asap.
+Or fork it and help out!

 #License
 This program is free software: you can redistribute it and/or modify